florenthureaux/Moonshot_Project_Feelears/Document/Report.md

 - What's already existing
 - And more

+Begin the functionnal specification for the project

+Summarize and synthetize all the research I've done

+Begin testing phase for emotional recognition

 ## What I am currently doing

-- Summarize and synthetize all the research I've done
-- Write the functionnal specification for the project
+- finish the Functionnal specification for the project

+## Next task

+- Create a 3D model of the smart glasses

+- Create Technical specification